wuhaozhe/4d_reconstruction/README.md

 This repo gives the official code of the paper MMFace4D.
 The source code of 4D reconstruction, mesh sequence compression, and face animation baseline is given.

+*Notice that the reconstructed mesh sequences still have noise, and the fusion of multiview camera data is not good enough, we welcome researchers to provide a better version of 3D reconstruction.*

 ------
 ### MMFace4D Dataset Structure